 As a result of the agreement with Venice and victories in the Balkans, John II was finally able to turn his attention to Asia Minor in the period after 1130.
 Like his father, John's policy had two goals: the recovery of Antioch and the Euphrates frontier, and the restoration of Byzantine control over central Anatolia.
-Asia Minor at this time was divided between the Seljuk sultanate of Rum, with its center at Ikonion (Konya), which controlled the central part of the peninsula, and the Danishmends, who ruled northeastern Asia Minor, with centers at Amasia and Sivas.
+Asia Minor at this time was divided between the Seljuk sultanate of Rum, with its center at Ikonion, which controlled the south, and the Danishmends who controlled northern Asia Minor.
 At this time the Danishmends were very much in the ascendancy, and John waged a series of campaigns against them, unfortunately with little result.
 He next turned his attention to Cilicia and the territory around Antioch, where the Armenians and the Crusaders had extended their territory at Byzantine expense.
 Beginning about 1136, John quickly restored Byzantine control of Cilicia and approached Antioch in 1137, where the city was in a difficult situation due to pressure from both the Danishmends and the Muslim forces of Mosul.
-Raymond of Poitiers, who had just become prince of Antioch, did homage to John and promised to respect Byzantine territory and to cooperate with the emperor in military campaigns.
+Raymond of Poitiers, who had just become Prince of Antioch, did homage to John and promised to respect Byzantine territory and cooperate with the emperor in military campaigns.
 Aided by his Crusader allies, John campaigned in Syria, impressing his opponents with Byzantine power but accomplishing little of a practical nature.
 His demand that Antioch be turned over to him was frustrated by a popular revolt in the city, and the emperor returned to Constantinople, victorious almost everywhere but with little to show for his effort.

-By the 1130s Byzantine foreign policy had to take account of increased Norman power under Roger II (ruled 1105-54), who had managed to unite all Norman territories in southern Italy and Sicily.
+By the 1130s Byzantine foreign policy had to take account of the revival of Norman power in Sicily under Roger II.
 Aware that the Normans would soon again become interested in Byzantium, John sought an alliance with the German emperors, whose own interests in Italy made them regard the Normans as enemies - and the Byzantines thus as potential allies.
 Agreement was made, first with the emperor Lothair, and then, after 1138, with Conrad III.
-This alliance was cemented in 1140 by an agreement for the marriage of Bertha of

-Sulzbach, sister-in-law of Conrad III, to Manuel Komnenos, the younger son of John II (the marriage did not take place until 1145, after Manuel had become emperor).
+This alliance was cemented in 1140 by an agreement for the marriage of Bertha of Sulzbach, sister-in-law of Conrad III, to Manuel Komnenos, the younger son of John II (the marriage did not take place until 1145, after Manuel had become emperor).
 The emperor felt that Byzantium's future lay in such broad alliances, with the Franks in the West, as well as those in the Levant, and that with this aid he would be able to deal with problems in the Balkans and Asia Minor.